Canon M100 vs Nikon P1000

 | NFC |

 |17.||Panasonic LX100 II||Y||stereo||mono||-||-||micro||2.0||Y||-||Y|

 It is notable that the P1000 has a microphone port, which can help to improve the quality of audio recordings by attaching an external microphone.
 The M100 does not feature such a mic input.

-Both the M100 and the P1000 are recent models that are part of the current product line-up.
-The M100 replaced the earlier Canon M10, while the P1000 followed on from the Nikon P900.
+The P1000 is a recent model that features in the current product line-up of Nikon.
+In contrast, the M100 has been discontinued (but can be found pre-owned on eBay).
+As a replacement in the same line of cameras, the M100 was succeeded by the Canon M200.
 Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found on the official Canon and Nikon websites.

 So how do things add up?
 Is there a clear favorite between the Canon M100 and the Nikon P1000?
 Which camera is better?
 A synthesis of the relative strong points of each of the models is listed below.

 - More detail: Offers more megapixels (24 vs 15.9MP) with a 25% higher linear resolution.

 - Better moiré control: Has an anti-alias filter to avoid artificial patterns to appear in images.

 - Better image quality: Features bigger pixels on a larger sensor for higher quality imaging.